sonneko/memorizing-words-tool-by-ai/README.md

 -   Service Workers (for PWA offline capabilities)

 This project serves as a demonstration of building interactive web applications with modern frontend technologies.

+---

+This README.md is writen by AI and improved by a person.
+This application is developed to show AI's possibility on code-writing.